linjialiang/vim-php-cs-fixer/readme.md

     - key bindings: `<leader>pcd`
     - Note: fix current buffer file, filetype must be php, want to support empty buffer fix, you need to manually set |phpCsFixerFixCacheDir|

+    If `phpCsFixerFixCacheDir` is not set correctly, the unsaved contents of the buffer will not participate in the repair and will be discarded.

 3. remap